AsahinaKyoudai/BrothersConflict/README.md

 **Game Opening Videos (Youtube)**: [Passion Pink](https://www.youtube.com/watch?v=6Cfo2JJ75PI) | [Brilliant Blue](https://www.youtube.com/watch?v=SrsZ8twFrRE)

+### PLEASE NOTE THE BELOW

+#### BUGS 😔

+* **There is still one major bug with Kaname's route where the translations for the overnight stay events do not show up.
+As we were unable to fix this bug, we will be releasing scripts for the overnight stay events.
+The scripts will be added soon!**
+* **Event names either show up in Japanese or do not show up at all.
+Unfortunately, translating them caused some events not to trigger.**

+#### QA / Error Submission

+* Many contributors have worked on this project throughout the years.
+The project was revived about two years ago, and since then, our Japanese and English proofreaders have been diligently scrubbing through all scripts to ensure an accurate and consistent translation.
+As such, some scripts have been heavily edited from the original translations in our patch.
+Our team has also translated the remainder of the Passion Pink and Brilliant Blue scripts.
+* This is a fan localization done by passionate volunteers.
+Although our team did a second proofread of all existing scripts and even retranslated some, we were unable to do Japanese proofreading for every single script due to bandwidth, especially for the Passion Pink scripts by Passion & Brilliance.
+Please be patient with us if you do spot any issues, and we hope you contribute to this patch by reporting the errors through our **Error Submission Form** *(link to be added soon)*!

 ### Credits

 This project could not have been possible without everyone's hard work and support.